Frequently Asked Questions About Mosquitoes

 - How does the Bay County Mosquito Control program control larval and adult mosquitoes?

-Products are used to treat water in ponds, storm drains, ditches, etc., where mosquito larvae are found or may develop later.
+Control products are used to treat water in ponds, storm drains, ditches, etc., where mosquito larvae are found or may develop later.
 Ultra Low Volume (ULV) sprays are used at critical times and locations to help control adult mosquitoes.

 - Why are mosquitoes controlled in the larval stage?